 Community Choice Energy is Succeeding

-There are seven Community Choice electricity providers operating in California, and two more are close to operational (see our Resources page to explore their websites).
+There are nineteen Community Choice electricity providers operating in California, including Solana Energy Alliance in Solana Beach (see our Resources page to explore their websites).
 All operational CCEs have better rates and provide a larger percentage of clean power than the alternative for-profit utility.

 More Clean Energy

 Community Choice providers are set up with the goal of providing more clean energy than what we get from the fossil fuel addicted monopolies.
 Each of the choice providers has a basic plan that they offer their customers, and all California CCEs are providing more clean energy to their customers, anywhere from 5% to 20% more.
 Also, they offer customers that want to be really green a 100% clean energy option for anywhere from $5 to $20 more per month.

 What about rooftop solar?
 While SDG&E has been trying to kill it, the choice providers have been setting up their own solar programs so that existing and future rooftop solar customers get higher compensation for the excess energy they put into the grid.
 This has been especially good for public schools that have invested in solar.

 Community Choice providers have also been using electricity customer dollars to invest in local clean energy projects that create jobs and save money for residents, businesses, and schools.
 The basic idea is that a CCE reinvests ratepayer money into local projects instead of paying dividends as a monopoly utility does.
 For instance, Marin Clean Energy is building an impressive record of local clean energy projects.
 We love the example of their partnership with the Buck Institute, a medical research organization, to solarize their parking lot.
 This project created local jobs and will help Buck save $300,000 a year as it does research on aging and disease.
 Does SDG&E put an emphasis on helping local nonprofits, schools, and businesses with projects like this?

 Fighting Climate Change